Emergency Dentistry – Jacksonville, FL

 How to Handle Common Dental Emergencies

-The first step you should always take if you experience a dental emergency is to call our office.
+The first step you should always take if you experience a dental emergency is to call our dental office.
 We recommend that patients located near us have our number programmed in their phone for fast access.
 We’ll help guide you through the process and schedule an appointment for you the same-day you call.
-If you reach us outside of our office hours, please follow the instructions on the voicemail.
-Below, you can find some helpful tips on how to handle the most common dental emergencies that we see until you reach our office.
+If you reach us outside of our dental office hours, please follow the instructions on the voicemail.
+Below, you can find some helpful tips on how to handle the most common dental emergencies that we see until you reach our dental office.

 A severe toothache that won’t seem to go away is often a sign that there’s an infection hidden deep within your tooth.
 To ease the pain, you can take an over-the-counter pain medication like ibuprofen.
 You can also reduce pain and bring down swelling by placing a cold compress on the outside of your cheek for 10 minutes on, 10 minutes off.